 - Post regularly — at least one post per week.

 - Use Facebook ads to reach your target audience.

 - Offer customers promotional codes for discounts (use a special code for Facebook to track your ROI more accurately).

-Add a touch of nostalgia to your marketing campaigns.
+Add a touch of nostalgia to your different generations marketing campaigns.
 Generation X is really into content reminding them of the good old days: quotes from books, films, and other media, vintage photographs, as well as mentions of specific events (however, in the latter case, you should be very careful).
 For example, try posting a photo on Facebook showing your product’s old design (or its evolution) and suggest commenting or sharing it.

 Advertisers and marketers spend a lot of time and money trying to connect with millennials – the first generation of the so-called “digital natives.”
 According to Statista, their media consumption habits differ significantly from previous generations, which further complicates the work of advertisers, desperate to reach out to them.
 Similarly, their preferences differ when it comes to communication: millennials consider phone calls a violation of their privacy and prefer messaging to other methods of communication.
 So, what works for millennials then?